 To know the in-depth analysis of both the checkout processes, read:

-Our One Page Checkout module offers Guest Checkout, Social Login, supports multiple payment methods and shipping services, and whatnot.
+Our One Page Checkout module offers Guest Checkout, Social Login (Facebook, Google and PayPal), supports multiple payment methods and shipping services, and whatnot.

 It is a perfect solution to all your checkout problems.
 We have-